cupofjoakim/hackernew-graphql-java/README.md

 }
 ```

 With this you're then ready to experiment with queries and mutations such as `allLinks`, `createVote` and `createLink`.
 You'll find information about the schema if you press the green "SCHEMA" button in GraphQL Playground.
+Hint: `allLinks` supports pagination!

 ![https://media.giphy.com/media/eCqFYAVjjDksg/giphy.gif](https://media.giphy.com/media/eCqFYAVjjDksg/giphy.gif)